How we make and buy clothes is hurting the planet. Here's a solution.

 Have you ever considered the environmental cost of your favorite pair of jeans?
 And what about the clothes that hang in your closet unworn?

-The impact of apparel manufacturing on the Earth's climate is certainly on the minds of executives at athletic wear company Lululemon, which on Friday is launching a resale program to take back worn garments from customers and sell them at a discount.
+The impact of apparel manufacturing on the Earth's climate is certainly on the minds of executives at athletic wear company Lululemon, which is choosing Earth Day this year to launch a resale program to take back worn garments from customers and sell them at a discount.
 The goal: keep clothes in circulation longer, limiting Lululemon's carbon emissions by reducing unnecessary production and consumption by consumers.

 - 10 Earth Day facts that might surprise you